- 1 Article Summary: Moving to Albania from UK

 The Albanian passport has steadily gained international recognition.
 As of 2025, Albanian nationality grants visa-free or visa-on-arrival access to over 120 destinations, including the Schengen Zone, Turkey and much of the Balkans.
 Although not yet as powerful as EU passports, its value continues to rise in line with Albania’s EU candidate status.

-For global rankings, see the Henley Passport Index, which tracks the strength of passports worldwide.
+For global rankings, see the Henley passport index.

 Pathways to Albanian Citizenship